Goal 13: Policies, processes and practices

 Environmental education

-We provide local education programs and campaigns focused on climate awareness.
+The University of Manchester provides local education programmes and public campaigns that focus on climate awareness, risks, mitigation, and adaptation.
 Each year, our Great Science Share for Schools initiative engages hundreds of thousands of young people worldwide with a theme of ‘sustainable science.’
 This campaign helps young people understand climate change risks, impacts, and strategies for mitigation and adaptation.
-In October 2021, we hosted a four-day programme addressing some of today’s most pressing climate questions.
+We also hosted the Manchester Festival of Climate Action, a free and online multi-day event, open to all, addressing some of today’s most pressing climate questions.
+How do we secure global net zero?
+How can we protect our communities and natural habitats?
+How do we finance change?
+How can we turn ambition into reality?
 Held two weeks before COP26, University of Manchester experts shared insights and innovative solutions to the climate crisis.
-Free, online, and open to all, the festival dedicated each day to one of the four COP26 goals: mitigation, adaptation, finance, and collaboration.

 Net zero targets